Azure/missionlz/README.md

 Mission Landing Zone is the right solution when:

 - A simple, secure, and scalable hub and spoke infrastructure is needed.
-- A central IT team is adminstering cloud resources on behalf of other teams and workloads.
+- A central IT team is administering cloud resources on behalf of other teams and workloads.
 - There is a need to implement SCCA.
 - Hosting any workload requiring a secure environment, for example: data warehousing, AI/ML, and containerized applications.